 Nowadays, we have the technology to separate the sugar from the molasses effectively and efficiently, using a centrifuge.
 Most of the sugar sold today is refined centrifugal sugar, produced at vast industrial scale.

+What is Panela?
 Panela is sugar

-Other so-called non-centrifugal sugars from other parts of the world include jaggery and gur (Asia), papelon (Caribbean), tang (China), and many others.
+Non-centrifugal sugars from other parts of the world include jaggery and gur (Asia), papelon (Caribbean), tang (China), and many others.
 They are basically all the same thing.

-If the only difference between white sugar and brown sugar is that brown sugar has more molasses in it, does that mean that panela is simply normal brown sugar?
+So, the difference between white sugar and brown sugar is that brown sugar has more molasses in it.
+Does that mean that panela is simply normal brown sugar?

 Crack a typical brown sugar crystal in half and look closely, you will see that it is white inside!

 However, from a practical standpoint, there is almost zero nutritional benefit to opting for panela instead of normal white sugar.
 This is because the actual quantity of molasses in panela is tiny.

 You would need to eat 20 spoons of panela to get the nutrition of one spoon of molasses.
 One spoon of molasses would provide about one fifteenth of your recommended daily amount of vitamin B6.